fs1995/lw-mwp-tools/readme.txt

 == Upgrade Notice ==

-= 0.3 =
+= 0.3.1 =
-* Resource Monitor now updates automatically!
+* Bug causing a password popup on Resource Monitor page is fixed.